Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	# FINAL SAVE FOR YANG CSV
 	yang_sample.to_csv('Yang_Blobs_Catalog.csv')

-With all machine learning probability predictions calculated, we now plot these NB-selected LABs with the scores listed above each image.
+With all machine learning probability predictions calculated, we now plot the narrowband-selected LABs, displaying their scores above each image.

 .. code-block:: python